No Products in the Cart

-Are you looking to adopt a new furever friend?
+Are you looking to adopt a new dog and furever friend?
 Adopting a dog is a wonderful thing.
-First off, it’s a good deed - you’re saving a dog’s life and giving a deserving pup a good home.
-It can make your life better too.
-But before you run to the shelter or local adoption event, there are some costs that you may not know about.
+First off, you’re saving a dog’s life and giving a good home to a deserving pup.
+But it can make your life better too.
+Before you run to the shelter, though, there are some costs you may not know about.
 So, how much does it cost to adopt a dog?
 We’re here to help answer that question.

 First things first is the adoption fee.
 This fee varies depending on several factors including location, what kind of rescue it is (city shelter vs. private organization) as well as age, size and breed of the dog.
 Adoption fees ranges from free to a couple hundred dollars.

-While these fees may seem high, keep in mind how much money the shelter has put into that dog: food, vet care, surgeries and other medical procedures, and sometimes rehab and training.
-The adoption fee also usually covers spaying or neutering the dog.
-In addition, it makes sure that the people adopting the dog are personally and financially ready and able to care for a dog
+While these fees may seem high, keep in mind how much money the shelter has put into that dog: food, vet care, surgeries, other medical procedures, and sometimes rehab and training.
+In addition, the adoption fee usually covers spaying or neutering the dog.
+Often times, a fee will make sure that the adopters are personally and financially ready and able to care for a dog.

-Dog food is a major expense when adopting a dog.
-The cost of dog food differs depending on brand and ingredients.
-Several dogs have food intolerances or allergies, which means they’ll need a pricier option of food.
-A good rule of thumb is to decide on a food budget based on what you can afford and then feed your dog the best food within that budget.
+Dog food is a major expense when getting a dog.
+The cost of dog food can vary widely depending on brand and ingredients.
+Some dogs have food intolerances or allergies, which means they’ll need a pricier option.
+One way to tackle this area is to decide on a food budget based on what you can afford and then feed your dog the best food within that budget.

 Other Dog Supplies